MK5 REVIEW

 – DLDI drivers available (for reading :/)

-– Plug N Play/Drag and Drop, takes cleans roms, only DLDI needs patching Wink
+– Plug N Play/Drag and Drop, takes cleans roms, only DLDI needs patching

 – DS cart size, so you don't have anything sticking out of your DS